 And a strong resolve to stand and give challenge.

 But kept in touch – the occasional letter,

-the rare phone call.
+the so seldom phone call.

 ‘Came the day I booked a flight,

 I wanted to see my daughter, that’s the why!

 Dad!
 Oh, it’s great to see you, Dad!

 Well… For one thing, you’re too thin in the face

 and too much on the hips…